 Tami Nantz

-Tami Nantz is the Communications Director for The Andy Andrews Group and currently lives in Greenville, SC with her husband John, and their two beautiful German Shepherds.
+Tami Nantz is the Communications Director for The Andy Andrews Group and lives in Greenville, South Carolina, with her husband John and their two German Shepherds.

-Tami began her writing career as a political commentator and activist.
-She’s ghostwritten for New York Times bestselling authors, and written across several genres.
-She’s had her writing featured on the Jerry Jenkins website, and interviewed writing celebrities such as Andy Andrews, Vince Flynn, Dinesh D’Souza, and Katie Pavlich, as well as many sitting Members of the House and Senate, producing news hits, book reviews, human interest stories, and opinion pieces for publication.
-Tami’s career has spanned more than fifteen years — she continues to produce her own work for publication.
-When she’s not writing, she can probably be found reading a good thriller or hiking with their daughter Anna!
+She began her writing career as a political commentator and activist and has spent more than two decades writing across multiple genres.
+Tami has ghostwritten for New York Times bestselling authors, contributed work featured on the Jerry Jenkins website, and interviewed prominent voices including Andy Andrews, Vince Flynn, Dinesh D’Souza, and Katie Pavlich, as well as numerous sitting Members of the U.S. House and Senate.
+Her work has included news coverage, book reviews, human-interest stories, educational and opinion pieces.

 TamiNantz.com